Fair coins tend to land on the same side they started: Evidence from 350,757 flips

 \subsection{Summary}

-All frequentist re-analyses are aligned with the Bayesian results presented in the manuscript; a statistically significant same-side bias, statistically non-significant heads-tails bias (with our without adjustment for between-people dependencies), statistically significant between-person heterogeneity in the same-side bias, and statistically significant learning effects that decrease the same-side bias over time.
-No results change after exclusion of potential outliers,
+All frequentist re-analyses are aligned with the Bayesian results presented in the manuscript; a statistically significant same-side bias, statistically non-significant heads-tails bias (with our without adjustment for between-people heterogeneity), statistically significant between-people heterogeneity in the same-side bias, and statistically significant learning effects that decrease the same-side bias over time.
+No results change after exclusion of potential outliers.